Pediatric heart surgery - discharge

-Congenital heart surgery - discharge; Patent ductus arteriosus ligation - discharge; Hypoplastic left heart repair - discharge; Tetralogy of Fallot repair - discharge; Coarctation of the aorta repair - discharge; Heart surgery for children - discharge; Atrial septal defect repair - discharge; Ventricular septal defect repair - discharge; Truncus arteriosus repair - discharge; Total anomalous pulmonary artery correction - discharge; Transposition of great vessels repair - discharge; Tricuspid atresia repair - discharge; VSD repair - discharge; ASD repair - discharge; PDA ligation - discharge; Acquired heart disease - discharge; Heart valve surgery - children - discharge; Heart surgery - pediatric - discharge
+Congenital heart surgery - discharge; Patent ductus arteriosus ligation - discharge; Hypoplastic left heart repair - discharge; Tetralogy of Fallot repair - discharge; Coarctation of the aorta repair - discharge; Heart surgery for children - discharge; Atrial septal defect repair - discharge; Ventricular septal defect repair - discharge; Truncus arteriosus repair - discharge; Total anomalous pulmonary artery correction - discharge; Transposition of great vessels repair - discharge; Tricuspid atresia repair - discharge; VSD repair - discharge; ASD repair - discharge; PDA ligation - discharge; Acquired heart disease - discharge; Heart valve surgery - children - discharge; Heart surgery - pediatric - discharge; Heart transplant - pediatric - discharge

 After the surgery, your child probably stayed in the intensive care unit and then in another part of the hospital.

 Many children behave differently after heart surgery.
-They may be clingy, have nightmares, wet the bed, or cry.
+They may be clingy, irritable, wet the bed, or cry.
 They may do these things even if they were not doing them before their surgery.
 Support your child through this time, and slowly begin to set the limits that were in place before the surgery.

 Toddlers and older children will often stop any activity if they become tired.

 The doctor or nurse will tell you when it is okay for your child to return to school or daycare.
-Most of the time, this will not be until your child' s follow-up visit with the doctor.

-Keep a close eye on your child' s diet to make sure they get enough calories to heal and grow.
+Keep a close eye on your child’s diet to make sure they get enough calories to heal and grow.

 For as long as the scar looks pink, make sure it is covered with clothing or a bandage when your child is in the sun.